Shashankdotio/Shashankdotio/README.md

   </a>
 </p>

-  🔧 Building systems that (hopefully) don't crash.<br>
+  🔧  Building things.
+Breaking things.
+Pretending it was intentional. <br>
-  🌱 Learning, unlearning, and relearning — every single day.
+  🌱  Still learning.
+Still googling.
+Still loving it.
 </p>